Safe neighborhoods and a strong sense of community

 Visit South Metro's website for additional information.

 Castle Pines is served by the South Metro Fire Rescue Authority’s Station 36, located at Castle Pines Parkway and Debbie Lane.
 The station’s equipment includes a paramedic ambulance, a fire engine and a water tanker for working in areas inaccessible by fire hydrants.

+The Douglas County Sheriff's Office, in consultation with area fire protection agencies, will set fire restrictions if current weather conditions are severe.
 For information about fire restrictions, please see these Douglas County Sheriff’s website pages: